Get to know the eight major theories of leadership

 Great Man theory suggests that there are some people who are born to lead.
 The theory is known as “Great Man” because, at the time it was founded, leadership was thought of as a primarily male quality, especially within the military.

-This theory suggests that being a leader is nature, rather than nurture.
-It is a skill you are either born with or without.
+This theory suggests that being a great leader is down to nature, rather than nurture.
+It's a skill you're either born with or without.

 Trait theory